troclaux/notes/aws.md

 > automated security assessment service that helps improve security and compliance

+- scans aws workloads for vulnerabilities and unintended network exposure
 - only for ec2 instances, ecr container images and lambda functions
-- scans aws workloads for vulnerabilities and unintended network exposure
+- not used for tracking user actions or api calls

 ## IoT core